 - Consider adding a few pictures to support your claim.

 - If you have been staying with your partner, you must show proves of cohabitation.
-This includes the rent receipts, bill receipts, bank statements in single names of both partner and/or joint names.
+This includes the rent receipts, bill receipts, and bank statements in single names of both partner and/or joint names.

 In case you wish to apply to lengthen your leave: